TwitterFacebookpinterest

 robot

-After the late arrival of the spacecraft at the station, Roskosmos confirmed that the return to Earth would still take place during the night from September 6 to September 7, 2019, but the exact time of undocking and landing of Soyuz MS-14 was pushed back by one minute:
+After the late arrival of the spacecraft at the station, Roskosmos confirmed that the return to Earth would still take place during the night from Sept.
+6 to Sept.
+7, 2019, but the exact time of undocking and landing of Soyuz MS-14 was differed by one minute:

 Operation